 Septum rings are worn through a piercing hole placed inside of the nose, on the wall dividing the nostrils.
 Septum jewelry can be horseshoe rings or captive bead rings depending on preference.

 Spiral tapers are tapers that create a spiral shape, and are normally worn for decorative use.

-Bone nose rings and screw nose rings serve the same purpose by giving you that tiny, little charm or gem on the side of your nostril with no other evidence of additional jewelry.
+Bone nose rings (nose studs) and screw nose rings serve the same purpose by giving you that tiny, little charm or gem on the side of your nostril with no other evidence of additional jewelry.

 There are two kinds of tapers: Functional and decorative.
 Functional tapers are tools that are used when you want to stretch your gauge size.
 Decorative tapers are true to your size and are worn as accessories.